doncandela/mgah/mgah.md

                          ...
   ```

-- **A more resource-intensive run with `mx2.py`.**<a id="mx2py"></a> Finally we run a much bigger, longer-running DEM simulation which is duplicated below using Apptainer and on Unity, to see if there is any performance impact from containerizing the code, and to investigate the speed-ups that can be obtained from the larger core counts available on Unity.
+- **A more resource-intensive run with `mx2.py`.**<a id="mx2py"></a> Finally we run a much bigger, longer-running DEM simulation which is duplicated below using Apptainer and on Unity (and using Apptainer on Unity), to see if there is any performance impact from containerizing the code, and to investigate the speed-ups that can be obtained from the larger core counts available on Unity.

   - The tested code was a simulation of a "granular memory" experiment on a dense pack of 10,240 tetrahedral grains (each composed of four spherical grainlets) with 450,000 time steps.
 The simulation was carried out by the program `mx2.py`, continuing a sample-preparation simulation carried out by `ms.py` -- these programs called the `dem21` package and were run in MPI-parallel mode in various configurations.